How to Build Voice Scripts Without Coding (2026 Guide)

 The welcome message is your agent’s first impression.
 A great greeting introduces the agent, sets a friendly tone, and immediately tells the user what it can do.
 For instance: “Hello!
 You’ve reached [Company].
 I’m your virtual assistant.
 I can help with order status, returns, or billing questions.
 How can I assist you today?”

 This transparency is crucial.
-Letting users know they’re talking to a bot and clearly stating its capabilities helps manage expectations and leads to more successful interactions.
+Letting users know they’re talking to a bot and clearly stating its capabilities helps manage expectations.
+Over half of consumers (51%) have already interacted with advanced voice AI, so users are increasingly comfortable with AI, but they still appreciate honesty about what they’re talking to.

-Step 3: Configuring Your Agent’s Skills and Personality
+Step 6: Configure Your Agent’s Skills and Personality

 Now you’ll move from the script to the underlying mechanics, defining what your agent knows and how it behaves.